joojoel/javaball/README.md

-# Run App.java in your IDE to start
+Run App.java in your IDE to start

+Or alternatively `mvn clean javafx:run`